Theoretical Note: On the Practical Uses of Mathematical Theory for Attitude Research: Introduction

-Notice that this limitation does not apply to attitude networks--in both the CANAE model and other prior work with neural networks \citep{Conrey2007attitude, OrrThrushPlaut2013, MonroeRead2008} the system is specified completely and to a degree that readily affords simulation or analytic results.
-Yet, the predictions put forth in the CANAE canon \citep{dalege2016,ChambonDalege2022,ZwickerDalege2020,DalegeBorsboomvan2017,DalegeMaas2017} were largely divorced from the theory of Ising-like systems, theory that provides not just results and methods but, more importantly, how to think about the class of problems.
-We offer a quote from a classic work in Ising-like systems \citep{HertzKroghPalmer1991}: \begin{displayquote} ... we are usually not satisfied with simply stating or deducing a given result, but instead try to show the reader how to think about it, how to handle and hold it. \citep[][p.
+We offer a quote from a classic work in Ising-like systems \citep{HertzKroghPalmer1991} that captures the general notion of the complementarity we have attempted to illustrate: \begin{displayquote} ... we are usually not satisfied with simply stating or deducing a given result, but instead try to show the reader how to think about it, how to handle and hold it. \citep[][p.
 XX, paragraph 2]{HertzKroghPalmer1991} \end{displayquote}